FAQ for 2020 - 2021 YMCA Out of School Time (OST) Program

-To better serve our families we have compiled our most frequently asked questions about YMCA Before & After School Care.
-If you do not find the answer to your questions below, please contact us at 720 524 2792.
+To better serve our families we have compiled our most frequently asked questions about YMCA Out of School Time.
+If you do not find the answer to your questions below, please contact us at email@example.com.

 JUMP TO THESE TOPICS:

-As a licensed child care provider, the State of Colorado requires the YMCA to collect EXTENSIVE health and emergency information on each camper.
-This information is mandatory to attend our before and after school program.
-To facilitate this process the YMCA has partnered with ePACT, a secure, HIPPA compliant online portal that that will collect and streamline your information .
+As a licensed child care provider, the State of Colorado requires the YMCA to collect EXTENSIVE health and emergency information on each youth.
+This information is mandatory to attend our programs.
+To facilitate this process the YMCA has partnered with ePACT, a secure, HIPPA compliant online portal that that will collect and streamline your information.

 So what is ePACT?